2015/2016 Wind & Solar: SK compared with Top-15 US States

-The chart shows that the US now generates more than twice as much of their electricity from wind and solar (5.5 percent) as Saskatchewan (2.7 percent).
-Also of note is that in 2015 Iowa became the first US state to generate more than 30 percent of their annual electricity using wind turbines.
+The chart shows the US now generates more than twice as much of their electricity from wind and solar (6.5 percent) as Saskatchewan (2.9 percent).

-In 2015 wind clearly dominated and generated 4.7 percent of US electricity versus 0.86 percent by solar.
-Nonetheless solar is growing rapidly and in some states in particular: of note is California where solar now generates more than nuclear.
-Both California and Hawaii now generate more of their electricity from solar than from wind.
+Wind and solar.
+Wind dominates with 5.3 percent of US electricity vs. 1.3 percent for solar.
+Nonetheless solar is growing rapidly and in some states in particular: of note is California where solar now generates 12 percent of the state's electricity and, notably, more than nuclear.
+Both California and Hawaii (9.7 percent) now generate more of their electricity from solar than from wind.

-How does the rate of increase seen in these leading states compare with Saskatchewan's plans for 2030?
-Check this blog post (spoiler: Sask's 25 year transition to 22 percent is none-too-flash by comparison).
+How does the rate of increase in wind usage seen in these leading states compare with Saskatchewan's plans for 2030?
+Check this blog post (spoiler: Sask's 25 year transition to 22 percent is OK but hardly impressive).

 ..and if you are after more detailed state-specific information: try this excellent interactive by the Washington Post Information Graphics team ('Mapping How the United States Generates its Electricity' Jul 2015).
 Select whichever generation type you want and it will then show its usage, by state, in order.
 Pretty nifty!
 (N.B.: the data is for January to May 2015 hence may be slightly different than what is shown in the previous charts)